Can You Paint Over Eggshell Paint? (With Different Paints)

 Can You Paint Over Eggshell Paint Without Sanding or Priming?

-• Use a primer if the finish is damaged.
+• If the paint finish is damaged.

 How To Paint Over Eggshell Paint?